 In our system there are three types of users, and they are parent/child, schools and admin.
-So, each user has different use cases, and they are shown in below figure.
+So, each user has different use cases, and they are shown in Fig. 3.
 Admin will have the main role that he will be managing every user’s account and will be able to see all information.
 Parents will have all access to the schools data and available features on our platform.
 School have access to manage and update their profiles, also can gives feedback response.